● How much does it cost to learn to fly?

 ● I'm already a pilot, and now I'd like to add a tailwheel endorsement?

 Please see the “Tailwheel Transition” page

-Please plan on 3 full days here (fly in the afternoon before) – we'll fly all day, every day together with numerous leg-stretch and lunch breaks.
-Most pilots with nose-wheel habits and sleepy feet average 10-15 hours before they become proficient, consistent, and safe.
+Please plan on 3 full days here – start in the AM, we'll fly all day, every day together with numerous leg-stretch walks along a grass airstrip, and lunch breaks at airport cafe's.
+Most pilots with nose-wheel habits, and sleepy feet average 10-15 hours before they become proficient, consistent, and safe.

 ● When can I come?

 Please send me an E-mail with your proposed training window – I'll check the schedule, and either confirm, or offer availability options